Offshore Trusts for Inheritance Protection

 This creates a form of generational asset protection that domestic structures struggle to match.
 A domestic irrevocable trust can include spendthrift provisions that limit a beneficiary’s creditors to whatever the trustee distributes.
 But domestic trusts operate under U.S. court jurisdiction.
 A determined creditor with a large judgment against a beneficiary can petition the court for an order directing distributions, or argue that the trust is the beneficiary’s alter ego.
 Domestic spendthrift protection has been overridden in cases involving divorce, child support, federal tax liens, and certain tort judgments.

 An offshore trust removes these risks.
 The Cook Islands trustee does not answer to U.S. courts.
 A creditor of a beneficiary cannot compel the trustee to make distributions, cannot attach the beneficiary’s discretionary interest, and cannot petition a Cook Islands court to override the trust’s protective provisions.
-The assets pass to the next generation inside a structure that continues to function exactly as it did during the settlor’s lifetime.
+Assets pass to the next generation inside a structure that continues to function exactly as it did during the settlor’s lifetime.

 How the Structure Differs from a Domestic Dynasty Trust